sunhill-de/ORM/doc/md/INTERNAL.md

 This table stores the information about a certain attribute and defines the following columns:
 - id = An auto incremented id of this attribute
 - name = The name of this attribute
-- allowedobjects = a comma seperated list of classes this attribute can assigned to
+- allowed_classes = a comma seperated list of classes this attribute can assigned to
 - type = The type of the attribute

 ### Table attributeobjectassigns